Important Note: this blog only features athletes who voluntarily, personally and publicly disclosed themselves as gay.

 UPDATE December 2016: Please take the time to listen to this outstanding and marvelous radio interview with 2016 US National champion Adam Rippon from WVIA Public Media of Northeastern Pennsylvania (24 minutes).
-Adam takes us on his journey of personal growth up to his inspiration for his musical choice for his 2017 program.
+Adam takes us on his journey of personal growth up to his inspiration for his musical choice for his 2017 program, which he is also using this season.

 * * * *